 |26 July 2006||Crew / Passenger Deaths|

 (overboard) On July 26, 2006, during a Mediterranean cruise from Rome (Civitavecchia), a 22-year-old female passenger fell overboard.
-The young woman was traveling with her parents and sister, and was last seen at ~12:30 am entering their cabin.
+The young woman was travelling with her parents and sister, and was last seen at ~12:30 am entering their cabin.
 At that time, the vessel was en-route from Civitavecchia to Naples.
 She was reported missing by her sister at ~7:30 am.
 The body was never found.

 |04 September 2004||Crew / Passenger Deaths|